-The Court has appointed NPT RicePoint as the Administrator of the settlement.
-The Administrator will, among other things: (i) receive and process the Claim Forms (discussed below); (ii) make determinations of Class Members' eligibility for compensation pursuant to the Claims and Distribution Protocol; (iii) communicate with Class Members regarding their eligibility for compensation; and (iv) manage and distribute the Net Settlement Amount.
+The Ontario Superior Court has appointed NPT RicePoint as the Administrator of the settlement.
+The Administrator will, among other things: (i) receive and process the claim forms; (ii) make determinations of Class Members' eligibility for compensation pursuant to the Claims and Distribution Protocol; (iii) communicate with Class Members regarding their eligibility for compensation; and (iv) manage and distribute the net settlement amount.
 The Administrator can be contacted at:

+Mailing Address:

-Mailing Address: NPT RicePoint Class Action Services
+NPT RicePoint Class Action Services